mlflow/mlflow/docs/source/tracking/autolog.rst

 XGBoost
 -------
-Call :py:func:`mlflow.xgboost.autolog` before your training code to enable automatic logging of metrics and parameters.
+Call the generic autolog function :py:func:`mlflow.xgboost.autolog` before your training code to enable automatic logging of metrics and parameters.

 Autologging captures the following information: